alexelgt/getexgyms/README.md

 # **What does the script do**
 *Note: read reference 1 if you want to know more about input parameters of osmcoverer.*

-1. Run oscoverer with this configuration:
+1. Run osmcoverer with this configuration:
     * -markers=gyms_data.csv *(all gyms)*

     * \<input file> is exareas_data.geojson

     With this first run, the output file (markers_within_features.csv) contains all gyms inside an EX area.
 This file is renamed to **gyms_data_ex_with_blocked.csv** and moved to the folder **getexgyms_results**.

-2. Run oscoverer with this configuration:
+2. Run osmcoverer with this configuration:
     * -markers=gym_data_ex_with_blocked.csv

     * \<input file> is exclusionareas_data.geojson